-PRCS at the SURF may be entered only after an approved ESH-(4000-P)-73372 Confined Space Entry Permit has been issued, and all requirements of this program for safe entry are accomplished.
+PRCS at SURF may be entered only after an approved Confined Space Entry Permit has been issued, and all requirements of this program for safe entry are accomplished.
 In addition, no confined space will be entered until it has been categorized as either a PRCS or NPRCS.
-Confined space activities shall follow SDSTA's work planning and control process.
+Confined space activities shall follow SDSTA's work planning and control process (ESH-(2000-S)-73320 Work Planning and Control Standard).

 - 5.1.
 Confined Space Inventory and Signage

 - Confined Space Inventory:

-- Each department will identify confined spaces in their workplaces and maintain an inventory of the spaces.
+- o Each department will identify confined spaces in their workplaces and maintain an inventory of the spaces.
 See ESH-(4000-R)-208903 Confined Space Inventory Register for a list of spaces.
 This inventory must be updated when a new confined space is identified, or an existing confined space is reclassified.

-• Signage:
+- Signage:

-o All confined spaces permanently identified as PRCS must be labeled using a SDSTA approved sign that states "DANGER - PERMIT REQUIRED CONFINED SPACE".
-Please see ESH for sign requirements.
+- o All confined spaces permanently identified as PRCS must be labeled using a SDSTA approved sign that states "DANGER PERMIT REQUIRED CONFINED SPACE".
+Please see the ESH Department for sign requirements.